Physical Hazards

 Assembling Apparatus

-Following these recommendations will help make apparatus assembly easier and equipment safer:
+Following these recommendations will help ensure safer and more effective apparatus assembly:

 • Keep your work space free of clutter.

-• Set up clean, dry apparatus, firmly clamped and well back from the edge of the lab bench making adequate space between your apparatus and others work.
-Choose sizes that can properly accommodate the operation to be performed.
-As a rule, leave about 20% free space around your work.
+• Set up clean, dry apparatus that is firmly clamped and positioned well back from the edge of the lab bench.
+Allow adequate space between your setup and others'.
+As a general rule, leave about 20% free space around your apparatus.

-• Use only equipment that is free from flaws such as cracks, chips, frayed wire, and obvious defects.
-Glassware can be examined in polarized light for strains.
-Even the smallest crack or chip can render glassware unusable.
-Cracked or chipped glassware should be repaired or discarded.
+• Use only equipment that is free from flaws such as cracks, chips, frayed wire, and other defects.
+Examine glassware under polarized light to detect internal strains.
+Even small cracks or chips can render glassware unsafe and should be repaired or discarded.

-• When working with flammable gases or liquids, do not allow burners or other ignition sources in the vicinity.
-Use appropriate traps, condensers, or scrubbers to minimize release of material to the environment.
-If a hot plate is used, ensure the temperatures of all exposed surfaces are less than the autoignition temperature of the chemicals likely to be released and that the temperature control device and the stirring / ventilation motor (if present) do not spark.
+• When working with flammable gases or liquids, keep ignition sources such as burners away.
+Use appropriate traps, condensers, or scrubbers to minimize environmental release.
+If using a hot plate, ensure all exposed surfaces remain below the autoignition temperature of the chemicals likely to be released.
+Confirm that the temperature control device and any motors (stirring or ventilation) do not spark.

 • Whenever possible, use controlled electrical heaters or steam in place of gas burners.

-• Addition and separatory funnels should be properly supported and oriented so that the stopcock will not be loosened by gravity.
-A retainer ring should be used on the stopcock plug.
+• Support addition and separatory funnels securely.
+Orient them so that gravity will not loosen the stopcock plug.
+Use a retainer ring on the stopcock plug.
 Glass stopcocks should be freshly lubricated.
 Teflon stopcocks should not be lubricated.

 • Condensers should be properly supported with securely positioned clamps and the attached water hoses secured with wire or clamps.